Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 :::

-## Decide which template to use
+## Download the manager template

-import MyPartial from '/docs/_partials/_choose-aws-template.mdx';
+import MyPartial from '/docs/_partials/_choose-aws-manager-template.mdx';

 <MyPartial />

-2. Download the template and, from '/deployments/aws/templates/', its parameter file.
+Download the template.

+***If using the console, they need to download the template.
+If using the CLI, they don't need to download it--they just reference it.***

-## Upload the template
+## Load the template

 1. Sign in to the [AWS](https://aws.amazon.com) console.
 2. Select the AWS region in which to deploy AI Unlimited.
 Teradata recommends selecting the region closest to your primary work location.